-- To deliver knowledge in Mechanical Engineering and Materials Science and Engineering with high educational standards so that the outgoing students are employable and globally competitive. - 2.
+- 1. To deliver knowledge in Mechanical Engineering and Materials Science and Engineering with high educational standards so that the outgoing students are employable and globally competitive. - 2.
 To produce graduate and post graduate engineers with core competency as well as relevant software skills and social responsibility. - 3.
 To be dynamic in imparting knowledge to students depending upon the changing national and International needs

-ANNA UNIVERSITY, CHENNAI UNIVERSITY DEPARTMENTS REGULATIONS - 2019 CHOICE BASED CREDIT SYSTEM CURRICULUM AND SYLLABI M.E.
-COMPUTER AIDED DESIGN (PART TIME)
+ANNA UNIVERSITY, CHENNAI UNIVERSITY DEPARTMENTS REGULATIONS - 2019 CHOICE BASED CREDIT SYSTEM M.E.
+ENGINEERING DESIGN (FULL - TIME)

-PROGRAMME EDUCATIONAL OBJECTIVES (PEOs):
+PROGRAMME EDUCATIONAL OBJECTIVES (PEOs) :

-Enable the students:
+Enable the students :

-- 1. To develop an aptitude to use modern computer tools to conceptualize, create, model, analyze and evaluate designs within the context of local and global needs. - 2.
-To become effective and excellent collaborators and innovators, participating in efforts to address and provide fast and efficient solutions. - 3.
-To provide creative and innovative solutions to industrial design problems using computer aided tools. - 4.
+- 1. To develop an aptitude to use engineering principles to conceptualize, create, model, test and evaluate designs within the context of local and global needs. - 2.
+To become effective and excellent collaborators and innovators, participating in efforts to address and provide solutions to social and technical challenges. - 3.
+To develop innovative technologies and find solutions to contemporary issues in Engineering Design using fundamental principles in combination with modern engineering tools and methods. - 4.
 To pursue advanced education, research and development and other creative/ innovative efforts in their professional career.